wp-plugins/threewp-broadcast/readme.txt

 If you have already created posts on other blogs that are supposed to be children of a specific post, you can use the "find unlinked" bulk action to find and link them.

 To be considered an orphan the orphaned posts must have the exact same title (name) as the soon-to-be parent and be of the same post type.

+You can also use the <em>Delete Before Broadcast</em> plugin from the pack to delete any similar posts on the child blog before broadcasting.

+= Timeout problems =

+If you have many attachments in your post, and are broadcasting the post to many blogs, you might encounter a PHP timeout.
+This means that broadcasting exceeded the PHP time limit and had to be aborted.

+There are several solutions to this problem:

+1. Increase the PHP timeout in your PHP.ini settings.
+This will not speed up broadcasting, only increase your chances of completely broadcasting the post.
+2. Use the <em>Duplicate Attachments</em> plugin in the pack.
+This will duplicate any attachments + thumbnails instead of regenerating them on each child blog.
+3. Use the <em>Queue</em> plugin to put each child broadcast into a queue that is emptied by javascript.

+You will not need solution #1 if you use solutions #2 and #3. :)

 = Why can I not see the Broadcast meta box? =